 Do you remember when you finally got your license?
 I do.
 I was 16 and 2 months.
-In my state if you had taken Driver’s Ed you could get your license at 16 and 1 months.
+In Indiana if you had taken Driver’s Ed you could get your license at 16 and 1 months.
 If you hadn’t, you needed to be 16 and 6 months.
 Oh, it was glorious!
 Freedom!
 Granted, I didn’t have my own car so I had to borrow my mom’s but nonetheless, I could go places without her!
 We didn’t need to have her drop us off someplace and then come and pick us back up.

 That brings me to our current state.
 Depending upon which website you read Rock Star is either screwed or really screwed.
 She’s supposed to get her new license within 60 days of moving here.
 That would be the end of next month.
 If you are under the age of 18 you need to have a license from your former state for 180 days.
 Otherwise, you need to get a learner’s permit from this state and hold it for, wait for it, 180 days!
 Six months.
 The other website said you only needed to have it for 3 months; Rock Star also reports that they will consider her provisional license as a real license.
 She still doesn’t meet the requirements.
 Her 90 days will be up towards the end of October.
 And if you don’t meet that requirement, yep, 6 more months with a learner’s permit.
 She’s going to be almost 17 before she gets her license more than likely.